hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

  1. `PlanResourceChange`
  1. `ApplyResourceChange`

 The plugin framework handles requests and responses for these RPCs, allowing providers to hook in to `ValidateResourceTypeConfig` via validation helpers (https://github.com/hashicorp/terraform-plugin-framework/issues/17), and to `ApplyResourceChange` via resource CRUD functions.
-This design document concerns the ways we allow provider developers to hook into the `PlanResourceChange` RPC, giving providers control over the plan rendered to users via the Terraform CLI.
+This design document concerns the ways we allow provider developers to hook into the `PlanResourceChange` RPC, giving providers control over the plan rendered to users via the Terraform CLI, and which Terraform commits to apply.

 ## The `PlanResourceChange` RPC